IVR Workflows - Early Adopter Program

 First, you’ll need to remove any connected numbers from the IVR Workflow.

-1. Select the desired Office, Department, or Call Center that is currently assigned to the IVR Workflow you need to delete
+1. Select the desired Office, Department, or Contact Center that is currently assigned to the IVR Workflow you need to delete

 2. Select Business Hours and Call Routing